ChiCheng45/Gaussium/README.md

 I'm basing this work on Attlia Szabo and Neil S. Ostlunds "Modern Quantum Chemistry: Introduction to Advanced Electronic Structure Theory" and David B. Cooks "Handbook of Computational Chemistry".

-The tests section is very poor at the moment because it isn't worth my time will start adding more later.

 Please see my GitHub pages http://chicheng45.github.io/Quantum_Chemistry/ for documentation and comparisons against other Qunatum Chemical Software Packages.